NCAA Division II women's lacrosse tournament

 The NCAA Division II women's lacrosse tournament is an annual single-elimination tournament hosted by the National Collegiate Athletic Association to determine the national team champion of women's collegiate lacrosse among its Division II members in the United States.
 It has been held annually since 2001, except for 2020.

 Adelphi have been the most successful team, with nine national titles.

-Tampa are the reigning national champions, winning their second title in 2025.
+Florida Southern are the reigning national champions, winning their second title in 2026.